aminezouari52/stencil-site/versioned_docs/version-v4.9/components/events.md

 #### capture

 Event listener attached with `@Listen` does not "capture" by default.
-When a event listener is set to "capture", it means the event will be dispatched during the "capture phase".
+When an event listener is set to "capture", it means the event will be dispatched during the "capture phase".
 Check out [https://www.quirksmode.org/js/events_order.html](https://www.quirksmode.org/js/events_order.html) for further information.